-Restoration efforts are still ongoing, with the main keep set to be finished by 2023.
+Restoration efforts are still ongoing, most recently with the main palace getting rebuilt and reopening in 2018.
 Surrounding the castle, you’ll find a mix of Japanese gardens, ponds, hanging wisteria, and a plum blossom grove that blooms near the end of winter.

 Before you leave Nagoya, enjoy a delicious lunch of hitsumabushi.
 This miso-glazed grilled eel is served with condiments like hot tea and pickled vegetables, and is a must eat food in Japan.